ChrisRatigan/Capstone/ReadMe.md

 ## File Directory

 The code, EDA, and analysis can all be found in Capstone.py.
+The spider used for scraping was in the folder raw_spider, but due to concerns about bad actors using such a spider to DDOS CNN, it has been omitted from this public repository.
+The scraped data was ready into a large .csv file which due to size restraints is also omitted from this public repository.
-The spider used for scraping can be found in the folder raw_spider A copy of the presentation I gave at GA is saved as Capstone.pdf
+A copy of the presentation I gave at GA is saved as Capstone.pdf

 ## Data Dictionaries